-Randy Flood, MA, LLP has been a practicing psychologist in Michigan since 1992 and is the co-founder of the Men’s Resource Center of West Michigan.
-He provides evaluation, parenting coordination, and parent-child reunification counseling at the Fountain Hill Center in Grand Rapids where reject and refuse dynamics are present in parent-child contact problems.
+Randy has been a practicing psychologist in Michigan since 1992 and is the co-founder of the Men’s Resource Center of West Michigan.
+He provides evaluation, parenting coordination, and parent-child reunification counseling at the Fountain Hill Center, in Grand Rapids, where reject and refuse dynamics are present in parent-child contact problems.
 He has specialized in evaluating parental alienation for over two decades.
-He is the co-author of two books, a prolific speaker and media consultant in his areas of expertise.
-Flood offers expert testimony and consultation in family and criminal courts while also offering parenting and divorce coaching throughout the country.
+He is the co-author of two books, and a prolific speaker and media consultant in his areas of expertise.
+Randy offers expert testimony and consultation in family and criminal courts while also offering parenting and divorce coaching throughout the country.

 Shawn Wygant, MA, TLLP

 Mr. Wygant is a highly skilled and dedicated forensic psychology associate and expert witness.
 He specializes in the diagnosis, assessment, and treatment of parental alienation as well as other complex forms of child psychological maltreatment.
 For the past 6 years, he has worked with Demosthenes Lorandos, Ph.D., J.D., on parental alienation cases throughout the United States as a forensic psychology associate and expert witness helping courts make the best possible decisions concerning the best interest of the child.
 Their forensic psychology consulting firm, PsychLaw.net, PLLC, provides target parents with expert analysis and testimony concerning parental alienation.”